Best Squirrel Gun | How to Hunt Squirrels With a .22 Rifle

 Best scope For 22lr Squirrel Hunting

-The Crimson Trace BDC reticle provides a clear picture that doesn’t distort due to environmental conditions, including the glare of the sun.
-This is an important feature when squirrel hunting because you’re always going to be looking up through the trees to find squirrels.
+The Crimson Trace BDC reticle provides a clear picture that doesn’t distort due to environmental conditions, including the sun’s glare.
+This is an important feature when hunting squirrels because you always look up through the trees to find squirrels.

-I prefer the 4-12x magnification because, in order to get only headshots, you need to be able to see high through the canopy.
+I prefer the 4-12x magnification because, to get only headshots, you need to be able to see high through the canopy.

 Prices accurate at time of writing